Jaguar: Vocalizations

-The jaguar roars/grunts for long-distance communication; intensive bouts of counter-calling between individuals have been observed in the wild.
+The jaguar roars or grunts for long-distance communication; intensive bouts of counter-calling between individuals have been observed in the wild.
 This vocalization is described as "hoarse" with five or six guttural notes.
-Chuffing is produced by individuals when greeting, during courting, or by a mother comforting her cubs.
+Prusten is produced by individuals when greeting, during courtship display, or by a mother comforting her cubs.
 This sound is described as low intensity snorts, possibly intended to signal tranquility and passivity.
-Cubs have been recorded bleating, gurgling and mewing.
+Adults also growl during courtship and mating, while cubs bleat, gurgle and meow.
+Female jaguars also meow to keep in contact with their offspring.